sutta » an » an6 » Aṅguttara Nikāya 6.60

 Evamevaṁ kho, āvuso, idhekacco puggalo sukhassa ca pahānā dukkhassa ca pahānā …pe… catutthaṁ jhānaṁ upasampajja viharati.

-“In the same way, take the case of a person who, giving up pleasure and pain … enters and remains in the fourth absorption.
+“In the same way, take a person who, giving up pleasure and pain … enters and remains in the fourth absorption.

 So ‘lābhimhi catutthassa jhānassā’ti saṁsaṭṭho viharati bhikkhūhi …pe…